Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 * `error-page.extension` defines the extension to call the fallback error page with; This is almost ALWAYS "html" unless the application is using non-standard extensions.

 * `paths` define a list of valid inclusive content trees under which error pages may reside, along with the name of the the default error page for the content tree.
 This is a fallback/less powerful option to adding the `./errorPages`property to CQ Page property dialogs.

+* `error-images.enabled` boolean value; true to enable, false to disable.
+Defaults to false.
+(Since version 1.7.0)

+* `error-images.path` is a &lt;selectors.extension&gt; (ex. `.img.png`) absolute path to a nt:file image, or relative path to a image component resource.
+If an extension or relative path, this value is applied to the resolved error page. (ex. if error-image.path is 'jcr:content/image.img.png' and the resolve error path is '/content/acme/error' then '/content/acme/error/jcr:content/image.img.png' will be used to render the image.).
+Defaults to '.img.png' which will render the error page's Page image.
+(Since version 1.7.0)

 ***Note: It is better to use the Page Properties-defined `errorPages` than the `paths` in the OSGi Configuration.
 Typically `paths` is left blank.***